alpaycb/cb_transactions/README.md

-# ACID Transactions in Couchbase Showcase & Documemtation
+# ACID Transactions in Couchbase Showcase & Documentation

 Demos, Documentations &amp; Links for Couchbase ACID Transactions and Queries with different consistency levels